koii-network/deterministic-rsa-js/README.md

 ### Native BigInt, no byte array shims

 The original version of this project used Rust which took ~1.3s to generate a key natively, however when compiled to WASM, it took ~15 seconds.
 This is a because the WASM implementation used Uint8Array as a shim for large integers which is very slow in JavaScript.
-In the current implementation, we use JS native BigInts which handles arbitrarily-precise integers at a machine code level.
+In the current implementation, we use JS native BigInts which handles arbitrarily-precise integers at a native level.
 This is where most of the speed up comes from.

 ### Multithreading